-Created at the Preslav literary school, by disciples of St. Ciryl and St. Metodious, the Cyrillic script became official in Bulgaria in 893, and later became the basis of the alphabets in a huge variety of languages, particularly of Slavic origin and Russian influence.
+Created at the Preslav literary school by disciples of St. Ciryl and St. Metodious, the Cyrillic script became official in Bulgaria in 893.
+It later became the basis of the alphabet in various languages, particularly Slavic origin, and Russian influence.

 #9 Famous landmarks and UNESCO sites

-One of the things Bulgaria is known for is its wonderful landmark, both natural and manmade.
+One of the things Bulgaria is known for is its wonderful landmarks, both natural and manmade.
 The long and rich history of Bulgaria created a huge list of interesting landmarks.

 Some of the most famous Bulgarian Landmarks include:

 - Rila Monastery;